 Interns receive 4 total hours of supervision during the academic year.
 Interns receive two hours per week of individual supervision and two hours of group supervision At the end of the Fall term, interns rank new supervisors of interest to them.
 The Training Committee matches the intern with the new supervisor based on variables such as the intern’s training needs, identity variables, etc. Interns also receive adjunct supervision for groups or on an as-needed basis for specific clients and/or presenting concerns.
 Consistent with the APA Ethics Code, interns may be encouraged but not required to explore personal experiences that could facilitate or hinder the intern in providing clinical services.

 Service delivery and supervision are supported and enhanced by a variety of seminars, training modules, and case conference experiences, including:

 Orientation: Internship begins with three weeks of intensive training designed to introduce CAPS and our various service delivery areas.
 Orientation is in conjunction with Social Work (MSW) interns.
 It is also a time to connect with staff, the intern cohort, and attending to logistical details such as setting up computer and email systems and settling into office spaces.

-Assessment: Two hours/week during September and October.
+Assessment: 2-4 hours/week during orientation and a few meetings in Fall.
 The objective is to introduce interns to the specialized screenings and assessments that staff at CAPS offers.